 Over the past few months, MAP has taken an in-depth look at our practice of providing reviewer and panel feedback to applicants.
 We believe its greatest value is as a communication loop — after having gone through the vulnerable act of submitting their dreams, plans, budgets, etc., to an anonymous body of reviewers, through feedback, applicants have confirmation that their work has been seen, and their ideas have been heard.
 Honoring that communication loop, and by extension honoring the work of each and every artist behind the applications, regardless of the outcome of the selection process, is an essential value at MAP.

-At the same time, we want to acknowledge a few unique challenges that feedback, as we have typically provided it, presents to MAP’s lean administrative staff and to share our questions about whether our methods are in fact delivering useful information.
+At the same time, we want to acknowledge a few unique challenges that feedback, as we have typically provided it, presents to MAP’s small administrative staff and to share our questions about whether our methods are in fact delivering useful information.

 Our examination has led to some changes for the 2018 grant cycle that we believe will improve the process, without eliminating that important channel of communication between program and applicant.